Header image courtesy of Sushi Hisayoshi

 Umi, Shop 3, 159 Hollywood Road, Sheung Wan | (+852) 2956 3177

 Amongst the omakase restaurants in Hong Kong, Sushi Yoshi is definitely one of the more ingenious offerings, blending modernity and innovation with the traditional roots of Japanese cuisine.
-The chefs here love to indulge guests with extravagant ingredients and novel creations, such as their famed sea urchin bowl.
+The chefs here love to indulge guests with extravagant ingredients and novel creations, such as the restaurant’s famed sea urchin bowl.

-Omakase menus start from $780, and you are guaranteed an endless amount of creativity from the chefs, whose hard efforts are poured into each dish to elevate the experience.
-Plating is also one of the main focuses of Sushi Yoshi, so be ready to be blown away visually as well.
+Omakase menus start from $780, and you are guaranteed an endless amount of creativity from the chefs, whose efforts are poured into each dish to elevate the experience.
+Plating is also one of the main focuses of Sushi Yoshi, so be ready to be blown away visually.

 Sushi Yoshi, 1/F, The Otto Hotel, 8 Cameron Road, Tsim Sha Tsui | (+852) 2657 0280